 When a workflow is run, the Form action is displayed on the User Application.
 Your users then go through the Form questions, then answer them accordingly.

-If scrolling is enabled, the Form questions are displayed continuously across the page.
-If scrolling is disabled, the questions are displayed one by one, with users clicking a Next or equivalent button on the bottom right to go to the next Form question.
+By default, questions are displayed one by one, with users clicking a Next or equivalent button on the bottom right to go to the next Form question.
+By opting to keep all Questions on a single page, the Form questions are displayed continuously across the page.

-After answering the last Form question, the next step depends on the next action set up in the workflow.
-For example, if a Form action is followed up with a Page question that displays all the Form questions and the answers to each, this Page is then displayed on the User Application.
+After answering the last Form question, the next step depends on the next action in the workflow.
+For example, if a Form action is followed by a Page action that displays all the Form questions and the answers to each, this Page is then displayed on the User Application.